microsoft/nni/docs/en_US/Compression/Quantizer.rst

 Quantization dtype and scheme customization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-QAT quantizer support dtype (int or uint) and scheme (per-tensor or per-channel and symmetric or affine) customization.
+Different backends on different devices use different quantization strategies (i.e. dtype (int or uint) and scheme (per-tensor or per-channel and symmetric or affine)).
+QAT quantizer supports customization of mainstream dtypes and schemes.
 There are two ways to set them.
 One way is setting them globally through a function named `set_quant_scheme_dtype` like:

 .. code-block:: python